Robert-Lark/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).

+Closures are functions with preserved data.
+Unlike normal function execution when variables have closure they are stored in memory and are not destroyed when the function ends.

 2. Study the following code, then answer the questions below.

 ```js